 After review by the Planning Commission, the entire Master Plan draft was then submitted to the City Council to begin the adoption process required by the Michigan Planning Enabling Act.
 The draft plan was reviewed by the City Council and then released for review to the surrounding communities.
-After completing the mandated review period, the Planning Commission held a public hearing on [insert date] and the plan was adopted by the City Council on [insert date].
-The resolution of adoption is copied on the inside back cover of this document, in accordance with the Michigan Planning Enabling Act.
+After completing the mandated review period, the Planning Commission held a public hearing on August 2, 2023 and the plan was adopted by the City Council on Octobe 23, 2023.
+The resolutions of adoption are copied on the inside back cover of this document, in accordance with the Michigan Planning Enabling Act.